 - How to complete a mortgage application and manage the process

 There are many types of mortgages available.
 Homeowners should outline what is important, such as a lower down payment or monthly payment, and then shop for the kind of loan that meets their needs.
+We also suggest consulting with an estate attorney who can advise on the best type of mortgage for your financial situation.

 |Conventional||Options include the term (15, 30, 40 years) as well as being a fixed rate or variable rate mortgage.
 A conventional conforming mortgage that meets certain standards is backed by a quasi-government agency and can offer lower rates.
 Conventional loans feature a stable and equal mortgage payment over the life of the loan.
 The payment amount does not change month to month.|